When Pelvic Floor Disorder Has You Floored

 While you may have heard of something called pelvic floor disorder, you might not be familiar with what the pelvic floor is; where it is; or if you even have a pelvic floor.
 Pelvic floor disorder is a common condition, however, as everyone, regardless of age or gender, has a pelvic floor.
 And certain circumstances cause stresses on the body that lead to wear and tear on that floor, requiring treatment to rectify the situation and restore things to their rightful place.

-Q: What is a pelvic floor?
+Q: What Is a Pelvic Floor?

 Dr. Coyle: The pelvic floor is the system of muscles, ligaments, connective tissues, and nerves that support the bladder, rectum, and other pelvic organs and helps them function properly.
 In women, the uterus and vagina are also part of the pelvic organs supported by the pelvic floor.